different-minds-lab/Analysis-Scripts/ReadMe.md

       2. Clear comments throughout scripts highlighting what may need to be changed (e.g., folder name)
       3. Including in the ReadMe a section detailing the general workflow of the analysis (i.e., what scripts did you start with?
 What did they provide as output?
 What scripts did you need to run to get the data necessary to run basic statistical tests in R?).
 For example, 1) convert_raw_data.py (takes in folder holding csv files titled "raw_data". outputs concatenated csv including data from all Ps); 2) data_parsing.py (parses data from concatenated csv into a folder titled saved_data); 3) data_modelling.py (takes in populated saved_data folder, outputs convergence rate and model_inferred_1 and _2); etc...
 - All scripts used to run your analyses (scripts used for data wrangling --> plots)

+## When should I add my experiment's materials to this repository?
+- After analyses are complete (e.g., when plots are finalized and you are writing up the manuscript)